-You can sign up to receive future Accreditation News articles by following this link: MyAlerts sign-up guide.
+You can sign up to receive future Accreditation News articles using the 'Subscribe' option at the bottom of this page.
 Alternatively, please contact us on 0345 213 5249 and we will add your name to the mailing list.

 We hope you enjoy Accreditation News and would welcome any feedback you may have.
 We would be particularly keen to hear of any specific topics/information which you would like to be the focus of future articles.
 Please send your comments to firstname.lastname@example.org

 The Accreditation News update for October has information on:

 We were alerted that there was an error in the existing assessment support pack for the above workplace core skill.

 SQA Accreditation's Annual Review for 2012-13 is now available.

 SQA Accreditation conducted a stakeholder survey between October and December 2012 with the purpose of gathering stakeholders' feedback and experiences of working with SQA Accreditation and to identify key strengths and weaknesses which could inform further improvements.